usnistgov/FIPS201/_Appendix/glossary.md

 This information
 can be in terms of raw or compressed pixels or in terms of some characteristic (e.g., patterns).

+Biometric One-to-One On-Card Comparison
+: Comparison of fingerprint biometric data records transmitted to the PIV Card with a biometric reference previously stored on the PIV Card.

 Biometric Verification
 : Process of confirming a biometric claim through biometric comparison.